dai-shi/react-tracked/website/docs/caveats.md

 Notice, it will be kept tracking outside render, so any prorerty access will mark as used to trigger re-render on updates.

-React Tracked will unwrap a Proxy before wrapping with a new Proxy, hence, it will work fine in usual use cases.
+useTrackedState will unwrap a Proxy before wrapping with a new Proxy, hence, it will work fine in usual use cases.
-There's only one known pitfall: If you wrap proxied state with your own Proxy outside React Tracked, it might lead memory leaks, because React Tracked wouldn't know how to unwrap your own Proxy.
+There's only one known pitfall: If you wrap proxied state with your own Proxy outside the control of useTrackedState, it might lead memory leaks, because useTrackedState wouldn't know how to unwrap your own Proxy.

 To work around such edge cases, the first option is to use primitive values.